 Minneapolis has big plans this fall and is ready to give you plenty of new reasons to come check out the city!
-Experience it all now, whether you want to view inspiring art, find a unique way to relax, or eat at some fresh dining options, there's a new place for everyone to explore.
+Make plans to experience it all now, whether you want to view inspiring art, indulge in an immersive experience, or eat at some fresh dining options, there's something new for everyone to explore.

 There is no shortage of places to eat in Minneapolis and with restaurants popping up all over the place you can find something for whatever your stomach desires.
 New eateries have opened up with creative foods, menus for healthy and inclusive lifestyles and flavors from around the world.
 Check out a few we can't wait to try: